The world of professional accounting is bigger than you might think – there is no one answer to the question “What does a CPA do?”

 Accounting positions are in every part of business and take on a wide range of roles, from payroll officer to CEO to chair of the board.
-Many accountants are business leaders.
-They can also work in a variety of organisations, including small businesses, corporates, multi-national investment firms, government or private practice.
+Many CPAs are business leaders.
+They work in a variety of organisations, including small businesses, large corporations, multi-national investment firms, government and private practice.

 As a CPA, you’ll be equipped with the ability to analyse and interpret financial and non-financial information, so you can advise a company on where it stands and where it’s headed.
 You will be recognised as a trusted adviser.

-Chief financial officers (CFO) are responsible for keeping an organisation financially healthy.
+Responsible for keeping an organisation financially healthy.
 This means analysing data, presenting reports and creating strategies for success.
 CFOs must also establish the best way to drive a business to where it needs to go.
 If you enjoy being in control, this could be the role for you.

 International accounting specialist

 Part of a network of professionals helping manage cross-border transactions, global trade agreements and overseas investments.
 A great career if you like your work fast-paced and ever-changing.

 Risk analysts identify any strategic and operational risks.
 Plus, provide the necessary solutions to help an organisation cope.
 You’ll need exceptional analytical skills and the ability to perform under pressure.